A significant improvement in Sales Force Management with

 increased standards and expectations will have a much greater

 impact than any conventional sales training program.

-a sales force, apart from the loss of time, energy and cash flow in
+a B to B Sales Force, apart from the loss of time, energy and cash flow in

 making a mistake in the hiring is the actual cost of

 hiring fees, training costs and monthly base salary; these are costs

 before a single additional sale is even made.

 and "Across the Board" have found that most companies, large or